Grothendieck and radical ecology

 scientific "dogmas" that claim to know everything about our world.

-Grothendieck himself denounced scientism in a text from Survive and
+Grothendieck himself denounced scientism in a text from Survivre et

-religion that holds absolute truth.
-While mathematicians rarely engage in militant action, Alexandre Grothendieck's
+religion that claims to hold the absolute truth.
+While mathematicians rarely engage in militant action, Alexandre Grothendieck's commitment

-involvement raises questions.
-It's possible that the special relationship that the discipline
+raises questions.
+It is possible that the special relationship that the discipline allows

-has with reality, and in particular with techniques and technologies, has played a crucial role in this new awareness.
+to maintain with reality, particularly in its relationship with techniques and technologies, played a crucial role in this awareness.

-By highlighting the deep roots of this movement, which predate current debates on ecological crises, we hope to stimulate stimulating reflection on our relationship with science and technology.
-This day of reflection will therefore be an opportunity for dialogue and debate, bringing together specialists from diverse backgrounds for an in-depth and nuanced exploration of these crucial questions for our times.
+By highlighting the deep roots of this movement, which predate the current debates on ecological crises, we hope to stimulate thought-provoking reflection on our relationship with science and technology.
+This day of reflection will therefore be an opportunity for dialogue and debate, bringing together specialists from various fields for an in-depth and nuanced exploration of these crucial issues for our time.

-- Igor BABOU Université Paris Cité, LADYSS laboratory
+- Igor BABOU Paris Cité University, LADYSS laboratory

 - Pierre-Henri GOUYON Natural History Museum, ISyEB